elastic/request-crypto/README.md

 - The private key must not be shared.
 It must be kept by the receiving side only.
 - The public key can be shared. sender side uses the public key to encrypt messages and send accross the wires.
-- The AES Key will be generated on the sender's side uniquely for each client on install or server lift.
+- The AES Key will be generated on the sender's side uniquely on each request.

 > Notice: Encrypted payloads may fail to be decrypted properly between major versions.